flink-extended/ai-flow/docs/content/deployment/overview.md

 ## Installation

-Please make sure you follow the [Installation Guide](./installation.md) to install AIFlow.
+Before deploying, please make sure you have followed the [Installation Guide](./installation.md) to install AIFlow.

 ## Standalone Deployment